barak007/mini-extract-issue/README.md

 This repo has a minimal reproduction of an error in `mini-css-extract-plugin` when trying to use css imports in a css loader implementation.

+### How to see the issue

+Clone repo and install dependencies via `npm` or `yarn` then run the build script `yarn build` or `npm run build`

+This should run webpack build and fail with the error

 ## Example story